 While marital agreements are common place amongst married couples today, it is important that you know the purpose and possible repercussions of such contracts before you agree to one.
 An experienced marital agreements attorney will advise you of what your rights are in the transaction and will ensure that your rights are protected.

 Additionally, a seasoned attorney can help you with negotiating your marital agreement, ensuring that terms are fair and balanced.
-Family law attorney Hope Rosen will also make sure that your final contract is valid and enforceable, drafting the agreement with language that is clear and concise, and complying with all of the formalities required for the execution of marital agreements in Virginia.
+A Virginia family law attorney will also make sure that your final contract is valid and enforceable, drafting the agreement with language that is clear and concise, and complying with all of the formalities required for the execution of marital agreements in Virginia.

 Marital Agreement Laws